 My mother is cheerful and so am I. The armchair?
 Impossible to tell.
 I remember asking my mother the origin of my first name.
 She told me I was named after the English actor, Ronald Coleman.
 Naturally, he was indecently handsome (my mother preferred him with a mustache), well-mannered, impeccably groomed and statuesque.
 He took care to preserve his looks, of course, and it worked its charm on my mother.
 He often played an autumnal, amused romantic.

-Nevertheless, my mother and I spent precious afternoons watching b/w reruns of Random Harvest which was released in 1942.
+Nevertheless, my mother and I spent precious afternoons watching b/w reruns of the film Random Harvest which was released in 1942.
 A part, Ronald Colman played opposite Greer Garson.
-I had never seen such a beautiful woman.
-Everything seemed simple.
-One day I would meet Greer Garson, marry her, and Ronald Coleman would attend the wedding, much to my mother's delight.
+I had never seen such a beautiful woman on film or on the television.
+Everything seemed simple yet fantastical.
+One day I would miraculously encounter Greer Garson, propose marriage, and invite Ronald Coleman to the wedding; much to my mother's delight, of course!

-Reflections: Some people underestimate the importance of living for the moment.
+Reflection: Some people underestimate the importance of living for the moment.
 Most things of value tend to be of a transient nature: laughter, joy, love, happiness, family, friends, good health, memorable encounters.
-In life one must manage as best one can, and endeavour to help others' less fortunate.
+In life one must manage as best one can and endeavour to help others' less fortunate.